-The Authorization Registry works together with the Certificate Authority to make sure whether the Data Consumer is authorized to fulfill the requested exchange.
-Without an authorization from the Authorization Registry an exchange will not take place.
+The (internal or external) Authorization Registry works together with the Certificate Authority or the Identity Provider to make sure whether the Data Consumer is authorized to fulfill the requested exchange.
+Without an authorization from the (internal or external) Authorization Registry, an exchange will not take place.